Entry/Exit System

-The Entry/Exit System (EES) is a system of the European Union for the automatic electronic monitoring and recording of border crossings of third-country nationals (non-EU/EEA/Swiss citizens) at all border crossings of the Schengen Area.
-The system, being operated by eu-LISA, is operational at some Schengen Area border checkpoints and will be operational at all Schengen Area border checkpoints by 10 April 2026, after which passport stamps will no longer be used upon entering or exiting the Schengen Area.
-The system stores information including name, date of birth, fingerprints and biometrics for a facial recognition system, and locations and times of border crossings in a database of the European Travel Information and Authorisation System (ETIAS).
+The Entry/Exit System (EES) is a system of the European Union (EU) for the automatic electronic monitoring and recording of border crossings of third-country nationals (non-EU/EFTA citizens) at all border crossings of the Schengen Area.
+The system, operated by eu-LISA, became operational at all Schengen Area border checkpoints on 10 April 2026, at which point passport stamps were discontinued for entries to and exits from the Schengen Area.

+The system stores information including name, date of birth, fingerprints and biometrics for facial recognition, and locations and times of border crossings in a database.

+The introduction of the EES and mandatory collection of biometric data for non-EU/EFTA citizens has caused severe bottlenecks, with passengers at certain border points facing up to five-hour wait times.
+Some airlines and airports called for the system's suspension, amid ongoing technical disruptions.

 Exemptions

-The Entry/Exit system does not apply to the following classes of individuals:
+The EES does not apply to the following classes of individuals: